hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-The Little Forest Inn presents a puzzle of locked and unmarked doors.
+The Little Forest Inn presents an enigma of locked and unmarked doors.
 I pick a door at random and knock quietly; nothing.
 I knock harder.
 A woman in her late 30s shuffles out of the murk and lets me in.
 She has an air of